LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

     \end{aligned}
   \right.$$

-The attacker can take control of the DAG-based blockchain as soon as it create a fraudulent subtangle heavier than the valid one.
+The attacker can take control of the DAG-based blockchain as soon as it create a fraudulent subtangle heavier than the honest one.
 When discussing the successfull probability of double-spending attack, we should consider two scenarios:
 * When confirming the honest transaction, the weight of the fraudulent subtangle is greater than that of the honest subtangle.
 In this case, attacker will publish the  fraudulent subtangle, which indicates attacker launches double-spending attack successfully;
 * When confirming the honest transaction,  the weight of the fraudulent subtangle is smaller than or equal to that of the honest subtangle.
 In this case,instead of publishing the fraudulent subtangle immediately, attacker will catch up the difference between thw two subtangle.
 Once the weight of the fraudulent subtangle is greater than that of the honest subtangle, attacker will reveal its subtangle to ensure attack successfully.

- Let $N_h, N_a$ be the number of transactions issued by honest nodes and attacker frome time $t_1$ to time $t_2$.
+Assume that the time slot is sufficiently small that no two new transactions from the attacker and honest nodes can arrive simultaneously.
+Let $N_h, N_a$ be the number of transactions issued by honest nodes and attacker from time $t_1$ to time $t_2$.
+The number of transactions issued by attacker in interval $[t_1, t_2]$ can be regarded as a random process obying negative binomial distribution[].

 Because the number of trasnactions that issued by attacker follows negative binomial distribution, the propability mass function of $N_a$ is

 $$P\{N_a = n\} = C_{n + N_h - 1}^{N_h - 1}p^{N_h}q^n.$$